 Room and Board Arrangements:

 Accommodation: The town council of Arquata Scrivia kindly provides LULP with modest, but comfortable accommodation.
 We are given several rooms equipped with cots in the local high school.
 Facilities also include bathrooms and showers, a pantry and refrigerator, and a dining area.
 The high school is centrally located in town and is walking distance to all amenities, including the train station.
 Food: Breakfast: Breakfast is a simple, continental breakfast.
-The project provides breads and spreads, fruit, coffee and tea.
+The project provides pieces of bread and spreads, fruit, coffee and tea.
 Lunch: Monday through Friday a local cook prepares lunch for students.
 Lunch is made up of a sandwich, fruit, and water and is served on site.
-Snacks: Participants are provided with two snacks a day during the work week.
+Snacks: Participants are provided with two snacks a day during the workweek.
 Midmorning they are given fruit.
 Midafternoon they are given a juice box and crackers/biscuits.
 Dinner: Dinners Monday through Thursday* are prepared for the team by a local restaurant/chef.
 Dinner is usually pizza or pasta served with salad, bread, and bottled water. *In the past most students choose to leave for weekend trips on Friday after work, so the project made the decision not to provide dinner on Friday nights.
-There are also a number of excellent and inexpensive restaurants serving local cuisine in Arquata.
 Additional Food: Students are permitted to keep personal food and drinks in the pantry.
 Please inform us of any food requirements such as allergies/vegetarianism before you arrive so that we can prepare accordingly.
 We will do our very best to accommodate all your needs.
-Cost: 4,300 dollars for a student with Idaho state residency 4,500 dollars for a student with non-state residency These prices are inclusive of everything but personal spending and air travel costs.
+Cost: 4,300 dollars for a student with Idaho state residency 4,535 dollars for a student with non-state residency These prices are inclusive of everything but personal spending on weekends and air travel costs.

 1910 University Drive -MS 1925